Shortcodes

 If any of lat, lon, or zoom are not specifically set, and ‘fit' is set to 0 or false, the settings from the Geolocation plugin configuration page will be used.

-collection: limits the map’s items to those from a specific collection, using the collection ID number.
-Only one collection may be specified.
+• collection: limits the map’s items to those from only one collection, by collection ID number.
 For example: [geolocation collection=5].

-tags; limits the map’s items to those from a specific tag.
-Multiple tags can be entered, separated by a comma, and without any spaces.
+• tags: limits the map’s items to those from a specific tag.
+Multiple tags can be entered, separated by a comma, with no spaces.
 For example: [geolocation tags=baseball,math].

 Examples:

-To print a map of all geotagged items, simply use: [geolocation].
+To display a map of all geotagged items, simply use: [geolocation].

 Requires the Shortcode Carousel plugin.